Plan your journey

 The walk passes through land which is maintained and conserved by the Ministry of Defence.
 Nearby Chaucer Barracks is home to the Princess of Wales’s Royal Regiment.

-The path is well-compacted and smooth but with stones of up to 40mm in the final approach to Reed Pond.
-It climbs gradually from the woodland up to the pond with occasional flat surfaces.
+The path is well-compacted, but with stones of up to 40mm in the final approach to Reed Pond.
+It climbs gradually from the woodland up to the pond with occasional flat surfaces and there is a step of approx. 70mm up onto a footbridge.
 There are no seats.
+Due to the gravel surface and step onto the footbridge, this route is not suited to wheelchair users, and would be best suited to pushchairs with wider wheels.

 Step by step guide